Clarity-Digital-Twin/yc-cofounder-bot/docs/08-testing-quality.md

 - For integration tests (no network): listing page with tiles, profile page with message box
 - Located in `tests/fixtures/` or generated dynamically

-### Agents SDK Stubs
+### CUA/Agents Stubs
 For contract tests:
-- Monkeypatch `from agents import Agent, ComputerTool, Session` objects with in-memory fakes
+- Prefer stubbing the Responses API and providing deterministic `computer_call` actions
-- Ensure `.run()` returns deterministic strings for "read" / "sent confirmation"
+- If using Agents Runner, monkeypatch `from agents import Agent, ComputerTool, Session` with in-memory fakes

 ### Ephemeral State
 For tests: